-- If the engine has been running, some engine components may be hot enough to burn you. - Keep hands away from the radiator fan.
-The fan may start automatically without warning and run for up to 15 minutes, even after the engine is turned off.
+If the engine has been running, some engine components may be hot enough to burn you.

-CAUTION: If the oil/fluid level is low, check for possible leaks before adding oil.
+If the oil/fluid level is low, check for possible leaks before adding oil.
 Do not overfill.

 Since the transmission and differential are in the same housing, you are actually checking both oil/fluid levels in one procedure.
-Change transmission oil/fluid according to the Maintenance Schedule on page 82.
+Change transmission oil/fluid according to the Maintenance Schedule on page 70.